ftinoco/ftinoco/README.md

  💻 I'm a technology enthusiast, I'm always looking for what to learn.
 Passionate for the web develop.
 I have developed in many platform and programming lenguage but my strength are web develop and .NET technologies, I have been part of both back end and front end.
 I'm currently focused on learning Python and ReactJS.

- 🎧 I love enjoying a good coffee, watching movies, series and anime of course.
+ 🎧 I love enjoying a good coffee, watching movies, series and anime as well.

  💡 I have always thought that if you do what you like the most, you will never work.